wwarthen/RomWBW/Source/Doc/ROM_Applications.md

 ## Program memory location

 P xxxx - Program memory location xxxx.
-This routine will allow you to program a hexadecimal into memory starting at location xxxx.
+This routine will allow you to program a hexidecimal into memory starting at location xxxx.
 Press 'Enter' on a blank line to return to the Monitor prompt.

-## Run program

-R xxxx [[yy] [zzzz]] - Run program at location xxxx. if optional arguments yy and zzzz are entered they are loaded into the A and BC register respectively.
-The return address of the Monitor is saved on the stack so the program can return to the monitor.
-On return to the monitor, the contents of the A, HL, DE and BC registers are displayed.

 ## NOTES: